-The best thing is to settle pet custody outside of court, and to come to a mutual decision together.
+The best solution is to settle pet custody outside of court, and to come to a mutual decision together.

-These can be hard conversations to have but, if you can, you will need to sit down with your partner and discuss what the arrangements will be regarding who will be keeping your pet, and whether the decision you have made will be the best for them.
+These can be hard conversations to have but, if you can, sit down with your partner and discuss what the arrangements for your pet’s future should be, and whether the decision you have made will be the best for them.

-This is slightly different for cats, as they become more attached to their environment and are better staying with the partner who is remaining in the same house.
+This is slightly different for cats, as they become more attached to their environment and are better off staying with the partner – if there is one – who is remaining in the same house.
 If neither of you are staying in the same place, then you can discuss who is in the best position to keep the cat, bearing in mind things like money, time and location (i.e. is it away from a busy main road?).

 If you have two pets, you will need to think about their relationship with each other.
 If you have two pets that are attached then, while it may seem like the fair decision to have one pet each, this may not be the best decision for them.

 However, if your pets are not particularly fond of each other, or seem more content when they are on their own, then splitting them up may be the right option for everyone involved.

 How will my pet react to the change in circumstance?

 It’s important to remember that your pet can easily sense changes in their environment.
 This means that if there is tension in the home or arguing, they can pick up on this and this may cause behaviour changes.